La chemise en chambray selvedge

 Read time 1

 A comfortable chambray, with an irregular appearance, in a slightly indigo blue.
 We imagined this very special version of the chambray shirt with the famous Japanese house Maruwa, atypical and timeless.
 The workshop works with old weaving machines to make its selvedge fabrics.
-It is precisely these machines, slower, less symmetrical, which make it possible to obtain a chambray with this more authentic texture.
+It is precisely these machines, slower, less symmetrical, that make it possible to obtain a chambray with this more authentic texture.

 An exceptional piece, made accessible.

 To put it simply, we wanted to create a shirt with the character of a rare piece found second-hand, by introducing special details.
 The fabric is light, breathable, without being transparent, with a generous weight of 157g/m2.
-Its specific weave makes it a shirt that can be worn well in any season, even in the middle of summer.
-The button-down collar is easy to care for and the relaxed fit can be worn outside of the pants.
+Its specific weave makes it a shirt that can be worn in any season, even in the middle of summer.
+The button-down collar is easy to care for and the relaxed cut can be worn outside the pants.
 An exceptional piece, made accessible.

 I want this shirt